 Leaves are alternate, ovate and have prominent parallel veins and a base that mostly surrounds (clasps) the stem; leaf margins are smooth but the surface is hairy.
 Both stem and leaves of the Cypripedium genus can cause dermatitis.

-Flowers: Members of the genus Cypripedium have three petals and three sepals that are the same color which can range from yellow-green to purple-brown in this species.
+Flowers: Members of the genus Cypripedium have three petals and three sepals, five of which are usually the same color, which can range from yellow-green to purple-brown in this species.
 Two sepals are joined together as to appear as one lower sepal.
 This joined sepal and the upper one (of the 3) form a lower and upper hood.
 Two petals are usually horizontal or descending, usually spirally twisted and usually purple-brown in color.
 The lower petal forms an inflated lip, or pouch, or slipper, which is yellow, sometimes with purple veining and with some reddish brown dots on the inside.
 The larger variety (var. pubescens) has flowers from 2 to 3 1/8 inches long and a pouch 1-1/8 to 2 inches long while this smaller variety has a flower that is 1 to 2 inches long with the yellow pouch from 3/4 to 1 1/8 inches long and the sepals and petals are of darker color.
 The pouches of both varieties may show purple veins.
 There is usually one but may be two flowers on an inflorescence.
-Behind the flower stem is a green bract, resembling the leaves but smaller.
+On the flower stem behind the flower is a green bract, resembling the leaves but smaller.
 The bract has a sparse amount of surface hair when young, more appearing later.
-The sexual parts are inside the pouch, somewhat hidden by a the large ovoid dorsal anther of a false stamen (a staminode).
+The sexual parts are inside the pouch of the third petal, somewhat hidden by a the large ovoid dorsal anther of a false stamen (a staminode).
 There is a real anther to either side.
 The flowers have a sweet scent.

 Seed: Pollination is usually be bees and fertile flowers produce an ellipsoid capsule containing many small seeds, but reproduction is normally via the root system.